 There are quite a few notable names that could pop up in your mind regarding the browser domain.
-The likes of Google Chrome, Microsoft Edge, Apple Safari, and many other Chromium-based browsers are all enjoying decent market share.
+Google Chrome, Microsoft Edge, Apple Safari, and many other Chromium-based browsers enjoy a decent market share.

-However, this is just one of the very differentiating factors between these two powerhouses.
-With a plentitude of unique features and some nifty built-in functionalities, users are generally engrossed in the clouds of confusion as to which one they should settle for.
+However, this is just one differentiating factor between these two powerhouses.
+With an abundance of unique features and some nifty built-in functionalities, users are generally engrossed in the clouds of confusion as to which one they should settle for.

-And if this question was bugging you as well, then this comparison tutorial between Opera and Firefox browser will settle this debate for good.
-Here we will be weighing in all the essential features that both these browsers behold and will then make you aware of which one outweighs the other and why.
+And if this question was bugging you as well, then this comparison tutorial between Opera and Firefox browsers will settle this debate for good.
+Here we will weigh all the essential features both browsers behold and then make you aware of which outweighs the other and why.

 So without further ado, let’s get started —

-When you are surfing the world wide web, the trackers always keep an eye on your online browsing activity.
+Trackers constantly monitor your online browsing activity when surfing the world wide web.
 While the benefit for the same is documented to help the browser send curated content to the user, there’s much more to that since they possess a significant security risk.

 In this regard, Opera seems to have quite a decent job.
-They have blocked all the third-party tracking cookies by default so that you have one less thing to worry about.
-Not only that, but they have also incorporated tracker-blockers that are known to block all the crypto-mining scripts, which is something that not many other browsers could claim off.
+They have blocked all the third-party tracking cookies by default, so you have one less thing to worry about.
+Not only that, but they have also incorporated tracker-blockers that are known to block all the crypto-mining scripts, which is something that not many other browsers could claim.

 However, Mozilla has taken this even a step ahead.
-Rather than directly blocking all the trackers, it has segregated its tracker blocking mechanism into three different segments: Standard, Strict, and Custom.
+Rather than directly blocking all the trackers, it has segregated its tracker-blocking mechanism into three segments: Standard, Strict, and Custom.
 Apart from that, it also blocks all the social media trackers, which has become the need of the hour.

-So while both the browsers seem to have given attention towards the tracker blocking, Firefox takes the upper hand, mainly because it gives users more granular controls over this functionality.
+So while both browsers seem to have given attention to the tracker blocking, Firefox takes the upper hand, mainly because it gives users more granular controls over this functionality.

 The sites that tend to adopt the practice of sending intrusive and disruptive ads are always on the rise.
 All this tends to disrupt the standard workflow of the users apart from breaking down the UX/UI element.
 This is where the need for an ad-blocker arises.

 Keeping a note of the same, Opera comes equipped with a built-in ad blocker.
 And it performs decently well.
-Not only is it able to stop all the different ad layouts, but it also has provided you with an option to create your own rules.
-For example, you may add your preferred sites to the whitelist, and hence that the latter could still display ads and earn their fair share of revenues.
+Not only is it able to stop all the different ad layouts, but it also provides you with an option to create your own rules.
+For example, you may add your preferred sites to the allowlist, so the latter could still display ads and earn their fair share of revenues.

-However, when it comes to Mozilla’s offering, there’s no such thing as an ad-blocker.
+However, there’s no such thing as an ad-blocker regarding Mozilla’s offering.
 So there are two different approaches that you could opt for.
 These include installing a third-party extension or going for the Strict level of tracking block, blocking most intrusive ads.

-Having a native ad blocker is always a good option rather than being dependent on an add-on or going for an indirect approach of blocking trackers for stopping the ads.
+A native ad blocker is always a good option rather than being dependent on an add-on or going for an indirect approach of blocking trackers to stop the ads.
 So Opera manages to outdo Firefox in this domain.

-VPN provides a safe and encrypted passage for the transfer of data from the source to the destination.
-Apart from that, it also allows you to access the geo-restricted contents with ease.
+VPN provides a safe and encrypted passage for data transfer from the source to the destination.
+Apart from that, it also allows you to access geo-restricted content with ease.

-If we turn our attention towards Firefox, then there’s no built-in Virtual Private Network.
+If we turn our attention toward Firefox, there’s no built-in Virtual Private Network.
 As a result, you would again have to be on the lookout for a decent VPN app or software.